Roots and Radishes

 Everyday Leafy Green Salad with Lemon Vinaigrette

-Published: Jun 17, 2025 by Tera Gigot · This post may contain affiliate links · Leave a Comment
+Modified: Mar 4, 2026 · Published: Jun 17, 2025 by Tera Gigot · This post may contain affiliate links · Leave a Comment

 Jump to Recipe·Print Recipe·Leave a Review

 Sometimes you just need a minimal leafy green salad that comes together quickly and goes with any meal.
 This is that salad!
-Whether it's lasagna or grilled chicken-this side salad will go with it, and it'll be done in 10 minutes or less.
+Whether it's lasagna or grilled chicken, this side salad will go with it, and it'll be done in 10 minutes or less.

 Tera's hand holding a plate of simple green salad. this recipe

-I don't know about you, but in summer I am allll about the no-cook side dishes.
+I don't know about you, but in spring and summer I am allll about the no-cook side dishes.
 And while I love my roasted sweet potatoes, I also love the ease of no oven and minimal time required to make dinner feel like a complete meal.
-This basic leafy green salad is precisely that!
-All you need is a big bowl, ten minutes at the most, and a really good salad dressing to clingy to those fluffy, fresh leaves.

 If you have more veg, feel free to add!
 I'll show the recipe here with radishes and spring onions since I had those from our Saturday farmers market.
 And if you want a bit of crunch, some sunflower seeds or croutons are always nice, as is a bit of freshly grated parmesan.
 But if minimalism and easy cooking is your vibe tonight or this week or this season of life... just the greens with my go-to lemon vinaigrette will be plenty.
 Let's make it!